RobertHolzhauser/e28/independent-study/README.md

 ### Integrating Vue with a Razor or MVC Front End
 For the first method of applying Vue.js with a front end built with Razor or MVC, Vue integrates very easily with the Html and Razor syntax, in the Html tags as normal.
 We can apply Vue to a specific elements where we want to bring the Vue functionality to bear.
 This could be as granular as a single element, or as broad stroke as a subsection built as a Single Page Application (SPA) for something such as an admin page, blog or shopping cart.
 We might want to use the mustache syntax to get data binding, or perhaps it would be handing to be able to include and exclude things from the DOM with Vue's v-if syntax.
 A compelling reasons we might want to do this, is the Vue.js library weighs in at 33 kb (Wikipedia, 2020) , while JQuery, minified, would cost us two and a half times that at 84 kb.
 (Mathias).
 Of course, the other reason to opt to include Vue as part of the front end of a ASP.NET Core app is the simplicity that Vue.js allows us to have, for otherwise fairly complex code.

+One thing to keep in mind with this approach is the @ symbol is a key word for Razor, so it using the @ shortcut syntax in a Razor view it would need to be escaped.
+Thus, it's probably best to just use the longer v-on:click type syntax in Razor views to avoid confusion.

 ### Vue.js Front End with an ASP.Net Core Api Backend
 In this paper I will mostly focus on the second option of having a Vue front-end interact with a ASP.NET Core backend.
 Since building an application in Asp.Net Core is a large topic in itself, I'll only cover setting up the controllers and routing that will interact with Vue via Rest.